PK-Mandel/belief_in_evolution/README.md

 # belief_in_evolution
-Is belief in evolution assoiated with lower fecundity?
+Is belief in evolution associated with lower fecundity?